SSKG2602/chronorag/README.md

   evidence-only outputs when conflicts exceed configurable thresholds.
 - **Attribution cards** embed source URIs, windows, authority scores, and counterfactual timelines to explain conflicting evidence.
+- **Structured validation** rejects malformed LLM output; on failure the system retries with a narrower prompt and ultimately reverts to an evidence digest.

 ## Model Strategy